31 August, 2015

 Thinners.
 Use appropriate thinner for the medium you are using.
 Do not use paraffin in oil painting.
 Mineral turpentine is good, natural turpentine better.

 Storage and exposure.
-The art object is subjected to environmental variables such as temperature, humidity, light, wind, air born particles and gasses.
-Even a well made painting may deteriorate if displayed or stored wrongly.3 Generally store or display in a fairly dry place, avoid great fluctuations in temperature or humidity and be aware of bugs.
+The work of art is subjected to environmental variables such as temperature, humidity, sunlight, wind, air born particles or gasses.
+Even a well-made painting may deteriorate if displayed or stored wrongly (see Witkamp, 2015).
+Generally store or display in a fairly dry place, avoid great fluctuations in temperature or humidity and be aware of bugs.
 Don’t expose 2-dimensional work to sunlight, same for wooden sculpture.
-Inform, if necessary, the buyer about adequate preservation measures.
-Prints, water colours and drawings should be properly framed (meaning: dust free, behind glass, using acid free board and backing) when exposed.
+Inform, if necessary, the buyer about appropriate preventive preservation measures.
+Prints, water colours and drawings should be properly framed (meaning: dust free, behind uv filtering glass, using acid free board and backing when exposed.

 Notes

 1 The author did research on makishi as part of his MA requirements.
-Copies of his Seeing Makishi have been deposited with The Livingstone Museum and the library of The University of Zambia (special collections I believe).
+Copies of his Seeing Makishi have been deposited with The Livingstone Museum and the library of The University of Zambia (special collections).

-2 This process sometimes has been labelled by the ugly term “westernization,” as in Setti (2000: 5).
-This term suggest the changing of an indigenous cultural element by western influences.
-In our case there simply is no historical connection between most of these techniques and a previous indigenous artistic practice.
+2 The process of adopting western features by other societies sometimes has been labelled the ugly term “westernization,” as in Setti (2000, title page).
+This term suggests the changing of an indigenous cultural element by western influences.
+In our case there simply is no historical connection between most of these western techniques and a previous indigenous artistic practice.
 Diffusion therefore is a better term, though terms like acculturation and cultural interaction also apply.

 About the author

-The author academically is a cultural anthropologist with specialisations in non-Western art and anthropology of sub-Saharan Africa.
-He taught Materials and Techniques of Art at the Evelyn Hone College from 1977 to 1980 to students of the Art Teachers Diploma Course.
+The author is a cultural anthropologist with specialisations in non-Western art and anthropology of sub-Saharan Africa.
+He taught Materials and Techniques of Art part time at the Evelyn Hone College from 1977 to 1980 to students of the Art Teachers Diploma Course.
 He worked as a practising artist in Zambia from 1975 to 1980 and from 1988 till now.
-Some of his art writing can be accessed at the Art in Zambia blog and the Z-factor Art Site.
+Some of his writing can be accessed at various internet publication sites, including this one.

 Bibliography

-2004 Art in Zambia.
+Ellison, Gabriel.
+Art in Zambia.
+2004.
 Lusaka, Bookworld Publishers Ltd.

-1982 The Artist’s Handbook of Materials and Techniques.
-New York, The Viking Press.
+Ralph Mayer.
+The Artist’s Handbook of Materials and Techniques.
+1982.
+New York, The

 15 July, 2015